 We have been communicating regularly with HRSA (the federal department that oversees FQHCs), the California Primary Care Association (the FQHC association of California), our local community clinic association, our county health departments, and our LLU physicians.

-Our SACHS Infection Control Task Force (which includes public health and infectious disease experts) has created a clear protocol and plan that involves our Call Center, our Front Desk staff, our nursing staff, and our providers in screening and testing for Coronavirus.
+Our SAC Health's Infection Control Task Force (which includes public health and infectious disease experts) has created a clear protocol and plan that involves our Call Center, our Front Desk staff, our nursing staff, and our providers in screening and testing for Coronavirus.
 This protocol will continue to be updated based on the latest CDC recommendations.

 We are also working on the option to allow established patients to access care via telehealth in order to screen high risk, symptomatic patients so that they can avoid coming into clinic as well as other patients who would prefer this method of care.